A note on crystalline liftings in the $\mathbb{Q}_p$ case: Shape of upper triangular -modules with -coefficients

-The existence and shape of $\barn_i$ is proved in \cite[Prop.
-2.3]{Gao15unram}.
-The existence of the basis $\bolde$ and the upper triangular matrix $\Aphi$ follows from \cite[Prop.
-2.2]{Gao15unram}.
-Recall that in \textit{loc. cit.}, when there exists nonzero morphisms $\barn_j \to \barn_i$ for some $j>i$, then $\Aphi$ can have \emph{extra} terms as described in Statement (3) of \textit{loc. cit.}, and this extra term has degree $t_j+\frac{t_j -t_i}{p-1}$.
+\textbf{Step 2}.
+Now let us discuss about the ``extra terms".
+Recall that in \cite[Prop.
+2.2]{Gao15unram}, when there exists nonzero morphisms $\barn_j \to \barn_i$ for some $j>i$, then $\Aphi$ can have \emph{extra} terms as described in Statement (3) of \textit{loc. cit.}, and this extra term has degree $t_j+\frac{t_j -t_i}{p-1}$.
 Note that in order to have $\barn_j \to \barn_i$ for $j>i$, the only possibility is to have $t_j-t_i =p-1$ and $a_i=a_j$ (easy by \cite[Lem.
 1.13]{Gao15unram} since we are in the $\Qp$ situation).
 So the extra terms are always of degree $p$ or $p+1$, i.e., the extra terms are always divisible by $u^p$.
-(In fact, clearly we can only have at most two extra terms.)
+(In fact, clearly we can only have at most two extra terms).
 Decompose $\Aphi$ as $\widetilde \Aphi + u^p N$ where $u^pN$ are the extra terms.